nerc-project/nerc-docs/docs/openstack/advanced-openstack-topics/data-transfer/data-transfer-from-to-vm.md

 (ssh) protocol.
 It’s usage is simple, but the order that file locations are specified is crucial.
 SCP always expects the 'from' location first, then the 'to' destination.
-Depending on which is the remote system, you will prefix your username and Flaoting IP of your NERC VM.
+Depending on which is the remote system, you will prefix your username and Floating IP of your NERC VM.

 `scp [username@Floating_IP:][location of file] [destination of file]`